Rosewater, South Australia: History

 Rosewater was also the site of the AdelaideRadio (VIA) maritime radio station system, the sixth built in Australia and one of 19 around the country.
 Opened 1 October 1912 it operated from 8am to midnight every day of the week, and was one of the first points of contact for ships sailing south from Hong Kong and Japan.
 Apart from its major function of listening for ships' messages, Adelaide also handled traffic to and from the State telegraph system, and broadcast time signals to shipping.
 By 1963 the rapid industrialisation of the Rosewater area had increased electrical interference to the point where a move to a new site became necessary and the operation was moved to McLaren Vale where it operated until 1993 when it was shut down.

 In the 1980s the extension and widening of Grand Junction Road and the construction of the Redhill Bridge (over the Outer Harbor railway line) spelt the end for many of the small shops in the area and property value experienced a slump.
 Since the start of the 21st century, with the new development in and around Port Adelaide, the area is experiencing a revival of property values.
 Rosewater was served by Rosewater railway station from 1916 until 1988.
 The railway remained open for freight trains until they were diverted to operate via the Mary MacKillop Bridge in 2008.
+A new rail spur line is being established in 2023 to operate on the original freight train lines, coming off the Outer Harbour line, and terminating at a new, to-be-built station alongside the South Australia Rail Museum that is housed in the former rail freight depot.